thin-edge/robotframework-devicelibrary/README.md

 2. Create a `.env` file with the following environment variables (which will be the secrets)

     ```sh
-    # Only needed if you are using colima
-    DOCKER_HOST="unix:///Users/myuser/.colima/docker.sock"

     # SSH config (which device should be tested when using ssh)
     SSH_CONFIG_HOSTNAME=
     SSH_CONFIG_USERNAME=